 POP3 (inbound/receiving email)

-We have a variety of client specific guides within the Email category in our knowledge base.
+We also have a variety of email client specific setup guides here.

 - Is the issue with sending email, receiving email or both?

 Do you receive an error message, or bounce-back - this will often yield useful information about the issue.
 If it doesn't help you reach a resolution directly you can open a support ticket via the Krystal Client Area - please include the following details:

 - The sender and recipient email addresses